 The 2019 list of Asia’s 50 Best Restaurants was announced at an awards ceremony at Wynn Palace, Macao.
 Odette in Singapore has taken top honours, succeeding four-time winner Gaggan in the No.1 spot which is going to close next year and open a new restaurant in Fukuoka, Japan.
-A new era of Asia’s 50 Best is coming.

 The 18th edition of The World’s 50 Best Restaurants will be unveiled on Tuesday 25th June in Singapore’s signature architecture, Marina Bay Sands.
 This is the first year that the awards programme is hosted in an Asian city...

 The organiser of Asia’s 50 Best Restaurants and Saga Prefecture have together taken the reluctant decision to cancel this year’s on-site event programme in Japan.
 After consultation with The Governor of Saga Prefecture, 50 Best feels it has no alternative but to reformat the awards ceremony and related events on this occasion.